Skip to main content

 It can be difficult to spot non-accidental injuries.
 In some cases, signs can be missed because they are complex, and it is unclear what has happened.
-The following resources are useful for anyone working or volunteering with young children.
+Often non-accidental injuries involve inconsistent explanations or unusual patterns like bruises on a non-mobile infants, an immediate safeguarding action is required.

 Please visit our Learning and Development page for further information on Non-accidental injuries training.